Moldovan nationality law: Dual citizenship

-Moldova allows its citizens to hold foreign citizenship in addition to their Moldovan citizenship.
-Acquiring a foreign citizenship, therefore, does not result in the loss of Moldovan citizenship.
+Moldova permits dual citizenship, for both born and naturalised citizens, however under Moldovan naturalisation law, there exists a category of citizens who may be required to renounce their citizenship.
 Some countries, however, do not permit multiple citizenship e.g. adults who acquired Moldovan and Japanese citizenship by birth must declare, to the latter's Ministry of Justice, before turning 22, which citizenship they want to keep.

 Controversy

 On 28 September 2017, a new law allowing individuals to buy their citizenship for a fixed sum took effect.
 Moldovan pro-Russian president Igor Dodon tried to bring in investments from Russia stating that "The Moldovan passport could allow them to travel in Europe freely."
 These provisions were repealed by a law that entered into force on September 1, 2020.